English Botany, or, Coloured Figures of British Plants ... Volume IV

 Wellington, George Didsbury, Government Printer, May 1892.
 With many significant articles on Maori history and culture, and the geology, botany and zoology of New Zealand.
 More

-Wellington, John MacKay, Government Printer, June 1896.
+Wellington, John Mackay, Government Printer, June 1896.
 With many significant articles on Maori history and culture, and the exploration, geology, botany and zoology of New Zealand.
 More

 London, Thacker, 1904 (fourth edition)/ 1874.
 More